overclocked-2124/SIP_Volunteer_Website/README.md

-# RVCE SIP Volunteer Hub
+# RVCE SIP Volunteer Website

 This is a modern web application for RVCE students to register as volunteers for the junior Student Induction Programme (SIP).
 It is built with React, TypeScript, and Vite.